-The private 140,000-mile U.S. freight rail network crisscrosses the nation from Florida coastal ports into Illinois flatlands and Montana dry plains.
+The private, nearly 140,000-mile U.S. freight rail network crisscrosses the nation from Florida coastal ports into Illinois flatlands and Montana dry plains.

 This backbone of the national supply chain is effectively a 24/7 outdoor assembly line, often putting railroads in the path of hurricanes, snow storms, wildfires and other natural disasters.
 With safety always a top priority, railroads collaboratively prepare for and respond to these weather threats to minimize network impact, swiftly restore service for customers and help communities rebuild.